determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-aws/dynamic-agents-aws.rst

 Both the Determined master and agent AMIs are configured to forward system journald logs and basic GPU metrics to AWS CloudWatch when their instances have the appropriate IAM permissions.
-These logs and metrics can be helpful for diagnosing infrastructure issues when using Dynamic Agents on AWS.
+These logs and metrics can be helpful for diagnosing infrastructure issues when using dynamic agents on AWS.

 CloudWatch Logging
 ==================